 If you constantly feel dizzy but you don’t know why, you may be affected by a condition called vertigo.
 Vertigo can disrupt your life with dizzy spells that come on without warning.
-If you’re looking for relief, talk to Elan Schrier, DC, from Schrier Family Chiropractic & Massage in Delray Beach, Florida, to see treatments that are available to treat your vertigo.
+If you’re looking for relief, talk to Elan Schrier, DC, from Schrier Family Chiropractic & Regenerative Medicine in Delray Beach, Florida, to see treatments that are available to treat your vertigo.

 Vertigo is the frequent loss of balance commonly experienced by patients with inner ear problems.
 Symptoms of vertigo include: